-Lert us also explain at the outset what he Essay is not about.
-The emerging abilities of AI machines to perform tasks associated with human higher mental faculties has already generated an abundant literature about "robot rights."6 This literature usually argues that robots can be persons, as when in 2022, Blake Lemoine, an engineer working for Google, claimed that his computer, LaMDA, was sentient and might be a 'person' with rights and obligations (Tiku, 2022).7 This is a separate debate and one with an easy answer, at least doctrinally.
-Anything can, by law, be made a "person", including lakes, rivers and ethereal entities known as corporations.8 This is a whlly different question.
-This Essay askes a different, and much more controversial question: what is it that, as a matter of law, differentiates human beings from "intelligent" machines.
-There is also an ample literature on animal rights, some of which suggests several levels of linkages between animals and other nonhuman sentient entities (eg Narveson, 1977; Singer, 2009; Donaldson & Kymlicka, 2013).
-But this again begs the question: why aren't certain animals the 'same' as humans as a matter of law?
+It is necessary to explain at the outset what the essay is not about.
+The emerging abilities of AI machines to perform tasks associated with human higher mental faculties have already generated an abundant literature about "robot rights."
+This literature usually argues that robots can be persons, as when in 2022, Blake Lemoine, an engineer working for Google, claimed that his large language model, LaMDA, was sentient and might be a 'person' with rights and obligations (Tiku, 2022; Gunkel, 2023).7 This is a separate debate and one with an easy answer, at least doctrinally.
+Anything can, by law, be made a "person," including lakes, rivers, and ethereal entities known as corporations.8 This is a wholly different question.
+This essay asks a different, and much more controversial, question: what is it that, as a matter of law, differentiates human beings from 'intelligent" machines?
+The simple answer is that machines, no matter how "intelligent" they may be, have different legal status.
+9 The harder question is why.

+There is ample literature on animal rights, some of which suggests several levels of linkages between animals and other nonhuman sentient entities (e.g., Narveson, 1977; Singer, 2009; Donaldson & Kymlicka, 2013).
+But why aren't certain animals the 'same' as humans as a matter of law?
 Is it truly as simple as DNA?
-As the Essay will show, the answer to that question isn't obvious either.
+As the essay will show, the answer to that question isn't obvious either.